MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/remove-servers.md

 ### Requirements

-To permanently scale-in (remove a server *and* its drives), your cluster must meet two requirements.
+To permanently scale-in (remove a server *and* its drives), your cluster must meet the following two requirements.
 If it doesn't, the **Remove-ClusterNode -CleanUpDisks** cmdlet stops (fails) immediately, before it begins any data movement, to minimize disruption.

 #### Enough capacity